Detecting Toxic Flow: The method

-Given $\ddeploy$, we obtain a variational approximation to the posterior distributions of $\plast$ and ${\bf z}$.
+Here, we derive a novel, sample-free, and closed-form update rule that estimates the parameters of \eqref{eq:model-yt-sub} sequentially.
+Specifically, in Proposition \ref{app: prop: fixed point} in the Appendix, we find a set of fixed-point equations for the update rule.
+These equations need many iterations to converge and are computationally inefficient.
+Thus, Corollary \ref{cor:rvga-order-2} computes the gradient with respect to the subspace parameters to simplify the computations.
+Finally, Theorem \ref{theorem:subspace-last-rvga} uses a Taylor expansion of the measurement model to obtain a closed-form solution to the set of fixed-point equations.
+This is computationally efficient because the update can be obtained in a single iteration.

 We introduce Gaussian priors for both $\plast$ and ${\bf z}$ at the beginning of the deploy stage.
-Next, let $t=0$ denote the last timestamp in the warmup dataset and $t=1$ the first timestamp of the deploy dataset, and let $\phi_t$ and $\varphi_t$ denote the posterior distribution estimates for $\plast$ and ${\bf z}$ at time $t$.
+Let $n=0$ denote the last timestamp in the warmup dataset and $n=1$ the first timestamp of the deploy dataset.
+Denote by $\phi_n$ and $\varphi_n$ the posterior distribution estimates for $\plast$ and ${\bf z}$ at time $t$, respectively.
 The initial estimates are given by

 where $(\plast^{(M)}, \phidden^{(M)})$ are the last iterates in the warmup stage, $\sigma^2_\plast$ and $\sigma^2_\phiddensub$ are the coefficients of the prior covariance matrix, ${\bf I}$ is the identity matrix, and recall that ${\bf A}$ is the projection matrix.